minamrahman727/rahguzar/README.md

 ## Acknowledgment

-A major contribution for arranging and verifying Karachi’s public transport routes belongs to **Mnzil.app by CheelTech**.
+A major contribution for arranging and verifying Karachi’s public transport routes belongs to **[mnzil.app](https://mnzil.app) by CheelTech**.
 Their efforts in compiling detailed route information have greatly improved the accuracy of RahGuzar.

 ---